ChenYizhu97/learn_drive/README.md

 # Intro
 This the final project of 'Robotics-spring 2020' in Universita della Svizzera Italiana.
-The goal of this project is to trainning a CNN regressor which maps the each image captured by the robot into two values that are used to drive the robot avoiding obstacles.
+The main goal of this project is to trainning a CNN regressor which maps the each image captured by the robot into two values that are used to drive the robot avoiding obstacles.

 # Enviroment
 ## Robot